 Sage oil is like any other essential oil — it must first be diluted with a carrier oil before use.
 An unadulterated essential oil can cause skin irritations.

-There are several ways to use sage essential oil.19 In aromatherapy, it is used through a vaporizer.
-When inhaled, this essential oil can help calm the nerves and stimulating the senses.
+There are several ways to use sage essential oil.
+In aromatherapy, it is used through a vaporizer.
+When inhaled, this essential oil can help calm the nerves and stimulate the senses.
 As a massage oil or used in the bath, it can help relax muscles.
 It can even help women cope with menstrual problems.
 Sage oil can also be applied topically but with much caution to avoid adverse effects.

-Although sage oil is generally regarded as safe (GRAS) for internal consumption by the U.S. Food and Drug Administration (FDA),20 it, like other essential oils, should never be taken internally without the supervision of an experienced health care professional.
+Although sage oil is generally regarded as safe (GRAS) for internal consumption by the U.S. Food and Drug Administration (FDA),19 it, like other essential oils, should never be taken internally without the supervision of an experienced health care professional.